illusorier/123/CSS/SVG.md

 The `<g>` SVG elements is a container used to group other SVG elements.

 Transformations applied to the `<g>` element are performed on all of its child elements, and any of its attributes are inherited by its child elements.

+## Fills and Strokes

+Basic coloring can be done by setting two attributes on the node: `fill` and `stroke`.

 ## Transformations